kaist-cp/cs420/README.md

 ### Homework (80%)

-- Implementing translations and optimizations on KECC: KAIST Educational C Compiler
+You will implement translations and optimizations on KECC.

 ### Midterm exam (20%)